-If you think of style icons from the past, perhaps the first women that come to mind are Marilyn Monroe, Audrey Hepburn and Bridget Bardot.
+If you think of style icons from the past, perhaps the first women that come to mind are Marilyn Monroe, Audrey Hepburn and Brigitte Bardot.
 These women are all brilliant but we can’t forget ‘out of the box’ style icons like Frida Kahlo.

 Frida Kahlo suffered lifelong health problems, many caused by a traffic accident